idaholab/moose/modules/doc/content/python/TestHarness.md

 # Testers

-Testers represent inidividual tests in MOOSE.
+Testers represent individual tests in MOOSE.
 Testers encompass a set of instructions for performing a task and then verifying the result.
 There are several built-in testers in the framework but the Tester system is completely pluggable and extendable.
 The list of default testers is listed here: